olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 - Male contributions are lower

 **Insights**
-- Accessories and footwear contribute significantly to revenue.
+- Accessories and footwear contribute significantly to revenue
-- Customer traffic is more varied by demographic, possibly due to better store location or broader assortment.
+- Customer traffic is more varied by demographic, possibly due to better store location or broader assortment

 **Business Interpretation**
-- Increasing premium SKUs may yield strong returns.
+- Increasing premium SKUs may yield strong returns
-- Seasonal campaigns could further maximize store footfall.
+- Seasonal campaigns could further maximize store footfall

 ---